-Here at ShoutMeLoud I talk about Google AdSense and Affiliate marketing all the time, and keep getting questions related to the same.
-One of the most asked question is,
+Here at ShoutMeLoud I talk about Google AdSense and Affiliate marketing all the time and keep getting questions related to the same.
+One of the most asked questions is,

 This is the most common question by newbie bloggers who just started monetizing their website with Affiliate ads and have AdSense running on their blog.
 AdSense is a contextual ad network and they do not allow running any other ad network which mimic ads like AdSense.

-Can you have Amazon Affiliate And Adsense on same Page:
+Can you have Amazon Affiliate And Adsense on the same Page:

-Let me take example of Amazon affiliate ads, as they are one of the popular affiliate program.
+Let me take an example of Amazon affiliate ads, as they are one of the popular affiliate programs.
 You can replace it by anything like eBay, hosting affiliate or other affiliate programs you can think of.

 To add more to it, here is what you need to know to use any other ad network with AdSense.
 In simple words, Affiliate ad is also considered as different ad network here:

 Before you jump with joy and start adding tons of affiliate banner ads and link ads on your blog, here are few important things which you should know.